LLC Taxed As S Corp: Everything You Need to Know

 If large profits are not anticipated, but there are considerable assets, an LLC is a better instrument.
 When larger profits are anticipated that will be considerably greater than projected salaries, an S Corporation is better, as long as the business is willing to do the extra paperwork and hold more meetings.
 An LLC taxed as S Corp can save money if it files for an S Corp status, if it expects profits that are likely to be greater than the designated salary.

 If you need help in determining which business format is best for your business, or help in creating your business documents, you can post your legal need on the UpCounsel’s marketplace.
 UpCounsel only uses the top 5 percent of lawyers who graduated from law schools such as Harvard Law and Yale Law, and have an average of 14 years of legal experience.
-Many of them have worked with or on behalf of companies like Google, Stripe, and Twilio.
+Many of them have worked with or on behalf of companies like Google, Menlo Ventures, and Airbnb.